SS Snaefell (1876): Service life

 A smaller vessel then her immediate predecessors, but judged successful none-the-less, Snaefell served the many ports to which the Company then operated.

 On 13 September 1876, Snaefell collided with the barque Lily of Devon, which was anchored in the River Mersey.
-The barqe sustained moderate damage, Snaefell only had one of her boats damaged.
+The barque sustained moderate damage, Snaefell only had one of her boats damaged.
 In April 1881, she was involved in a collision with the Osprey off Douglas Head.
 In December 1888, Snaefell collided with the steamship Maranhense and was severely damaged.
 She was taken in to Liverpool.